jayoung/pamlWrapper/docs/coding_NOTES_JY.md

 cp paml_wrapper-v1.3.6.sif /fh/fast/malik_h/grp/malik_lab_shared/singularityImages
 ```

-xxx singularity would mount CURRENT working dir and start in that, whereas apptainer starts in ~
+xxx singularity mounts CURRENT working dir and start in that, whereas apptainer starts in ~ and only mounts /fh/scratch (not /fh/fast)

 Perhaps retest the singularity container before I change the version used by others: